twitter-archive/kestrel/README.md

 Each server handles a set of reliable, ordered message queues.
-When you put a cluster of these servers together, *with no cross communication*, and pick a server at random whenever you do a `set` or `get`, you end up with a reliable, *loosely ordered* message queue.
+When you put a cluster of these servers together, *with no cross communication*, and pick a server at random whenever you do a `put` or `get`, you end up with a reliable, *loosely ordered* message queue.

 In many situations, loose ordering is sufficient.
 Dropping the requirement on